EXP1505/FinCraft/README.md

 ## 🌐 API for Stock Data

-StockSage utilizes the Finnhub API for real-time stock prices, historical data, and indicators.
+Fincraft utilizes the Finnhub API for real-time stock prices, historical data, and indicators.

 ### ✅ Finnhub API (Recommended)